 Spanish

-All Modern Foreign Language teachers are committed to promoting excellence and to the great value of acquiring skills in foreign languages for students’ personal and academic development.
+All Modern Foreign Language teachers are committed to promoting excellence and to the great value of acquiring skills in foreign languages for pupils’ personal and academic development.

-From the beginning students learn to listen, appreciate, research and have an open mind about other people’s culture.
-In Lower School, students acquire essential vocabulary and key grammar points enabling them to develop their skills in listening, reading, writing and speaking.
+From the beginning pupils learn to listen, appreciate, research and have an open mind about other people’s culture.
+In Lower School, pupils acquire essential vocabulary and key grammar points enabling them to develop their skills in listening, reading, writing and speaking.
 There is an emphasis on teaching study habits that will help pupils to become independent learners.

-The curriculum is designed to foster students’ intellectual curiosity and a love of the language and Hispanic culture through exposure to cultural activities, trips and competitions.
+The curriculum is designed to foster pupils’ intellectual curiosity and a love of the language and Hispanic culture through exposure to cultural activities, trips and competitions.

 Meet the Head of Department